-Refer to Attachment 3 for business activity full cost pricing performance based on 2011-2012 actual results.
+Refer to Attachment 3 for business activity full cost pricing performance for 2011-2012.

 - 7. Meet minimum reporting guidelines for business activities. - 8.
 The implementation of a competitive neutrality complaints process for all identified business activities. - 9.
 The adoption of two-part water tariffs where cost effective, and the disclosure of community service obligations and cross subsidies in service provision.